ResearchComputing/Documentation/docs/programming/MPI-C.md

 create a program that will utilize the scatter function.
 Note that the gather function (not shown in the example) works similarly, and is essentially the converse of the scatter function.
-Further examples which utilize the gather function can be found in the MPI tutorials listed as resources at the beginning of this document.
+Further examples which utilize the gather function can be found in the MPI tutorial linked at the beginning of this document.

 ### Example